-The Education Service administers the many federal benefit programs for veterans.
+The Veterans Administration administers federal benefit programs for veterans.
 Information about available funding options and their eligibility requirements is available here.
-If you need additional assistance, please call the toll-free number at (888) GI-BILL-1 or (888) 442-4551 to speak with a Veterans Benefits Counselor, visit the Veteran website at www.gibill.va.gov or visit our Financial Aid Office.
+If you need additional assistance, please call the toll-free number at (888) GI-BILL-1 or (888) 442-4551 to speak with a Veterans Benefits Counselor, visit the Veteran website at www.gibill.va.gov or visit our Veterans Service Coordinator.

 Policy on Fraud